Skip to main content

 Using Try-Catch-Finally Blocks

-function processFile(filename: string): string {
+async function processFile(filename: string): Promise<string> {

-let fileHandle: any = null;
+let fileHandle: FileHandle | null = null;

 try {

-fileHandle = openFile(filename);
+fileHandle = await openFile(filename);

-const data = readFileContents(fileHandle);
+const data = await readFileContents(fileHandle);

 return processData(data);